 GŞ: Yes, our huge and young population.

-KC: In Europe there is a lot of xenophobia because of Al-Kaida.
-And because of the Moslem fundamentalism is also generating in European cities.
-The problem is that Europeans are not religious and so that churches are abandoned, and in their places come mosques.
+KC: In Europe, there is a lot of xenophobia because of Al-Kaida.
+And because of the Moslem fundamentalism is also generated in European cities.
+The problem is that Europeans are not religious so churches are abandoned, and in their places come mosques.
 People are afraid.
 I think this is xenophobism which is dangerous.
-Turkey is a disciplined country, of course there are problems but, it’s relatively disciplined and transparent in relationship to other Eastern Countries.
+Turkey is a disciplined country, of course, there are problems but, it’s relatively disciplined and transparent in relationship to other Eastern Countries.
 And in that respect, it would be a mistake to cut this connection.

-ÖK: I always believe that Turkey is knowned by only Istanbul.
+ÖK: I always believe that Turkey is known by only Istanbul.
 When we think about investment and other things, there is a large portion of Turkey which is very abandoned.
-Turkey didn’t find its way in investigating smaler cities around Anatolia yet.
-So there is going to be, I think, a discenteralization to away from Istanbul.
+Turkey hasn’t found its way to investigating smaller cities around Anatolia yet.
+So there is going to be, I think, a decentralization away from Istanbul.

-KC: I think Turkey can be compared quiet well with Spain; because Spain was a dictatorship till 1980 and then, against every expectation, the young king started to democratize.
-There is same situation which is also in Madrid, where is artificial capital in the middle of the country.
+KC: I think Turkey can be compared quite well with Spain; because Spain was a dictatorship till 1980 and then, against every expectation, the young king started to democratize.
+There is the same situation which is also in Madrid, where there is artificial capital in the middle of the country.
 You have Barcelona which is Istanbul, which is lively, vivid, big cosmopolitan economic factor.
 And then you have the coast which is tourist motor, and you have the inland which is more or less rural.
-In that relationship it’s quiet comparable.
-Because of the good condition of Turkish economy, in next years you can also expect a development that is similar to the development in Spain.
+In that relationship, it’s quite comparable.
+Because of the good condition of the Turkish economy, in the next few years, you can also expect a development that is similar to the development in Spain.
 And, that would be of course ideal.

 ÖK: The similarity between Turkey and Spain is also regionalism, that’s similar too…